Alternatives to B Corp Certification - featured image 2.avif

 ‘B Corp’ and ‘benefit corporation’ are often confused with each other, but they are distinct and a company can be both.
 While B Corp can be any legal for-profit entity, a benefit corporation is a type of corporate entity that places social and environmental values on the same level as profit.
 This type of legal structure is for businesses that have a dual purpose of making profit and promoting a positive impact on all stakeholders.
 Some examples of benefit corporations are Patagonia and Kickstarter.B Corp vs Benefit Corporation Venn Diagram Akepa-min

 As far as we know, there are no remote working certifications.
 It’s not really an area that suits a certification.
-Nevertheless, a move to remote work can be one of the most impactful things you can do.
-It’s at least as meaningful as anything under a B Corp certification.
+Nevertheless, a move to remote work can be one of the most impactful changes a company can make.

 The reasons are simple.
-Not having an office or commuting can save huge amounts of waste and studies have shown it can cut emissions by more than half.
-And remember: sustainability is about people too, so giving folk more time and flexibility – and not piling everyone into an office every day – is also something that can be kinder on human factors like mental health.
+Not having an office or commuting can save significant amounts of waste and studies have shown it can cut workers’ emissions by more than half.
+And remember: sustainability is about people too, so giving folk more time and flexibility – and not piling everyone into an office every day – can be kinder on human factors like mental health.

-Can it work?
+Can it work, though?
 Yes!
 Just a few years ago remote work was frowned upon – it still is to some extent.
 But now, it’s perfectly feasible to work remotely or in a hybrid way.
-Akepa does it with workers all over the world and it really isn’t an issue.
-And remember, the people who work for you are to be trusted to get work done even if they’re not at arm’s length.
+Akepa does it with workers in disparate parts of the world and it really isn’t an issue.
+Humans are more than able to get work done when they’re not at arm’s length.

 4. Offer a window into your sustainable business